 The purpose of this chapter is twofold.
-First, to document the extent to which Afro-Caribbeans and African Americans differ on various cultural behaviors and second, to investigate the degree to which differences in these cultural behaviors are responsible for black ethnic inequality.
-In order to document the extent to which Afro-Caribbeans and African Americans differ on various cultural behaviors, I will use a series of one-way analysis of variance (ANOVA).
-In order to parcel out general differences between the two black ethnic groups and more subtle differences that may exist among Afro-Caribbeans, I will run a series of ANOVAs with different operationalizations of the independent variable (i.e., immigrations status).
-First, immigration status will simply be to show differences between African Americans and Afro-Caribbeans.
-Second, immigration status will be split into three groups: African Americans, secondgeneration Afro-Caribbeans and foreign-born Afro-Caribbeans.
-Finally, I will separate the independent
+First, to document the extent to which black immigrants and African Americans differ on various cultural behaviors and second, to investigate the degree to which differences in these cultural behaviors are responsible for black ethnic inequality.
+In order to document the extent to which black immigrants and African Americans differ on various cultural behaviors, I will use a series of one-way analysis of variance (ANOVA).
+In order to parcel out general differences between the two black ethnic groups and more subtle differences that may exist among black immigrants, I will run a series of ANOVAs with different operationalizations of the independent variable (i.e., immigrations status).
+First, immigration status will simply be to show differences between African Americans and black immigrants.
+Second, immigration status will be split into three groups: African Americans, secondgeneration black immigrants and foreign-born black immigrants.
+Finally, I will separate the independent variable into several categories: African American, second-generation black immigrants and then three separate categories of foreign-born black immigrants by years since immigration.